-Next time someone scoffs at the idea of vacationing in Florida, ask them if they’ve ever been to the “Pink Castle of the South.”
-Once a playground for the rich and famous during the Jazz Age, the hotel’s Moorish and Spanish architectural details, coupled with its storied history and legends, make it one of Florida’s best kept secrets.
+Next time someone scoffs at the idea of vacationing in Florida, ask them if they’ve ever been to the Pink Castle of the South.
+Once a playground for the rich and famous during the Jazz Age, it’s now one of the best-kept secrets in Florida, and is replete with stories and legends.

-The Don CeSar, a Great Gatsby-era hotel built in 1928 and known as the “Pink Castle” of the American South, represents some of the best Mediterranean and Moorish design on the eastern shore board.
-Located on the Gulf of Mexico in St. Petersburg, Florida and designed by architect Henry Dupont, The Don CeSar is one of the nation’s most historic sites, with a long history of affluent guests, including F. Scott Fitzgerald, Franklin D. Roosevelt, Babe Ruth, and even Al Capone.
-The glittering, high society crowd was known for their prohibition-era debauchery, but now tourists come from all over to enjoy the pink palace for its old-Hollywood glamour and tranquil beachfront setting.
+The Don CeSar, a Great Gatsby-era hotel built in 1928 and known as the Pink Castle of the American South, represents some of the best Mediterranean and Moorish design on the eastern seaboard.
+Located on the Gulf of Mexico in St Petersburg, Florida, and designed by architect Henry Dupont, the Don CeSar is one of the most historic sites in the country, with a long history of affluent guests including F Scott Fitzgerald, Franklin D Roosevelt, Babe Ruth and even Al Capone.
+The glittering high-society crowd that frequented the hotel was known for its prohibition-era debauchery, but today, tourists come from all over to enjoy the pink palace for its Old Hollywood glamor and tranquil beachfront setting.

-CT: Why St. Petersburg Florida?
+CT: Why St Petersburg, Florida?
 Was there a particular reason for the selection of this location?

 CT: Has the hotel ever shown up in films or literature?
 If so, which ones?

-SO: Yes, The Don CeSar has appeared in the following films: Health (1980), Once Upon a Time in America (1984), Thunder in Paradise (1993), Forever Mine (1999), Love Comes Lately (2007), The Infiltrator (2016).
-[It also appears] in the book Zelda by F. Scott Fitzgerald.
+SO: Yes, the Don CeSar has appeared in Health (1980), Once Upon a Time in America (1984), Thunder in Paradise (1993), Forever Mine (1999), Love Comes Lately (2007) [and] the Infiltrator (2016).

-SO: Legend has it that a Thomas Rowe may still walk the halls of his beloved hotel, as well as the beach.
+SO: Legend has it that Thomas Rowe may still walk the halls of his beloved hotel, as well as the beach.

 CT: Why the pink coloring?

-SO: The Don CeSar was modeled after The Royal Hawaiian in Waikiki.
-Rowe would tell you the hotel’s color was “rouge,” reminiscent of the “rosy lime mixed with mortar” that he saw in Ireland when he was a child.
+SO: The Don CeSar was modeled after the Royal Hawaiian in Waikiki.
+Rowe would tell you the hotel’s color was rouge, reminiscent of the “rosy lime mixed with mortar” that he saw in Ireland when he was a child.
 He found the right mixture and copied it to the stucco of the hotel’s exterior.

-SO: The hotel was in a state of despair when William Bowman became the new owner in 1972.
+SO: The hotel was in a state of [disrepair] when William Bowman became the new owner in 1972.
 Broken windows, peeling paint, bare corridors and a penthouse full of pigeons.
 Everything needed to be restored.
 Pane by pane, 13,000 pieces of glass were removed, the wood was scraped, repaired, replaced and repainted.
-Of all the jobs, this was the most tedious and time consuming, but Bowman preserved the hotel’s original windows.
+Of all the jobs, this was the most tedious and time- consuming, but Bowman preserved the hotel’s original windows.

-It would take 12,000 gallons of pink paint to cover The Don once the cracks were patched and all of the walls waterproofed.
-Significant additions during the ’70s include balconies to some of the guest rooms and a dramatic arrival bridge and overpass over Gulf Boulevard.
+It would take 12,000 gallons of pink paint to cover the Don once the cracks were patched and all of the walls waterproofed.
+Significant additions during the ’70s include balconies to some of the guest rooms, and a dramatic arrival bridge and overpass over Gulf Boulevard.